Manamongods/Precision-Surface-Effects/README.md

 If a SurfaceType can't be found (if none of the SurfaceTypes include the Terrain index, or if none of the SurfaceTypes' keywords are included in the check string (the Material name or Marker reference)) the `defaultSurfaceType` is sent.

-SoundSets are used for different size creatures, although you don't need to use multiple.
-The default for `GetSoundSet(soundSetID)` is the first one.
+SoundSets are used for different sized creatures, although you don't need to use multiple.
+The default for `GetSoundSet(soundSetID)` is the first one (0 id).
 The `soundSetID` can be found with `FindSoundSetID(name)`, where the string will be searched for in `soundSetNames`.
 You'll need to be diligent in reordering every `SoundSet` individually, as well as ensure that each `SoundSet` is included in each `SurfaceType`.

 ## Limitations